How to Write a Reflective Essay with Sample Essays

 - Why did I have the reaction I did to this?

 Reflection essays are not just a school exercise.
-Thinking about a real experience and drawing conclusions from it that help you respond to experiences in the future is very helpful for many professions.
+Thinking about a real experience and drawing conclusions from help you learn.
 Here is how professionals use these sorts of essays:

 - Doctors can use reflective essays to better fine-tune their ability to provide effective health care in a caring manner that makes patients not only believe them but also follow their advice.
 They can reflect on how well their body language, words, and tone of voice convinced the patient to make good lifestyle choices or helped a patient deal with difficult medical information.

-- Nurses and medical assistants can write reflective essays on their care of patients.
-By reflecting on different cases and their own responses to patient requests, nurses can better understand how they can help patients deal with pain, stress, and illness.
-Reflective essays can also help nurses deal with the stress of the emotions they must handle from both doctors and patients, and help them understand their role in helping both.
+- Nurses and medical assistants write about their care of patients.
+By thinking back on different cases and their own responses to patient requests, nurses can better understand how they can help patients deal with pain, stress, and illness.
+This sort of writing can also help nurses deal with the stress of the emotions they must handle from both doctors and patients, and help them understand their role in helping both.

-- Teachers benefit from reflective essays about their experiences in teaching, and reflective case studies of difficult students.
+- Teachers benefit from writing about experiences in teaching and doing case studies of difficult students.
 By reviewing their emotions about their teaching and examining patterns in what worked or did not work, teachers can better plan their lessons and solve problems with student learning and behavior.

-- Social Workers can use reflective writing to help them analyze the environment and problems of their clients.
-They can also encourage their clients to do reflective writing to help them analyze the causes of their personal problems and also to see ways to overcome them.
+- Social Workers can use this kind of paper to help them analyze the environment and problems of their clients.
+They can also encourage their clients to write out their experiences in order to help them see the causes and effects of their behavior and circumstances, as well as to see ways they can change.

-- Business People use reflection essays to analyze the interactions in a business setting and to help them to envision how they can better present their service or product to customers.
+- Business People use this type of written assignment to analyze the interactions in a business setting and to help them to envision how they can better present their service or product to customers.